 samples/bluetooth/rpc_host in the nRF Connect SDK folder structure.

 See Building and programming an application for information about how to build and program the application.

-You can build the sample with a debugging configuration using the
+To build the sample with a debugging configuration, use the

 See Providing CMake options for instructions on how to add this option to your build.
-For example, when building on the command line, you can do so as follows:
+For example, when building on the command line, enter the following command:

 The recommended way of building the nRF RPC Host sample is to use the multi-image feature of the build system, building the sample with the same Bluetooth configuration as the application core sample.

 In this way, the sample is built automatically as a child image when the

 See Configuring your application for information about how to configure a sample.

 Build the sample with the same Bluetooth configuration as the application core sample.
 For more details, see: Bluetooth Low Energy Remote Procedure Call.

 Build the Bluetooth: Peripheral UART on the application core.
 This sample works out of the box and does not require configuration changes.